How to resolve a complaint – A guideline for all those who come into contact with Perennial

 Perennial – Gardeners’ Royal Benevolent Society is the UK’s only charity dedicated to helping people who work in horticulture, when times get tough.

-We welcome comments and observations about the way we deal with our clients and conduct our business and encourage you to contact us if you have any comments on how we may improve.
+We welcome comments and observations about the way we deal with our clients and supporters, and the way we conduct our business, and encourage you to contact us if you have any comments on how we may improve.